Cherry pie plant

 ‘Marine’ heliotrope features dark purple flowers while a ‘Mini Marine’ versions grows only 8 to 10 inches tall; perfect for window boxes.
 ‘White Queen’ features white, fragrant flowers.

-Excerpted from the New England Getting Started Garden Guide to be published in 2014.
+Excerpted from my book, New England Getting Started Garden Guide.